JTovalin10/project-adam/docs/overview/phase2-overview.md

 ## Overview

 Building network protocols and concurrency primitives.
 From thread pools to full TCP implementation, creating the foundational systems programming stack.
+All production code here uses industry-standard libraries (STL, Boost, Folly, `absl`, etc.); the hand-written data structures from Phase 1 are retained only as learning references.

 ---